Table of Contents

 Inspect your toaster again and if you still have crumbs in your toaster, turn it upside down and shake it a few times.
-You can also use a hair dryer just turn on your hair dryer and direct the air in your toaster.
+You can also use a hairdryer turn on your hairdryer and direct the air in your toaster.
 It should get rid of all the stuck crumbs.
-It’s advised to remove the crumb tray if possible if you want to use a hair dryer.
+It’s advised to remove the crumb tray if possible if you want to use a hairdryer.

 And then clean the exterior, if the exterior has stains; wash it with a sponge and a mild soap or dishwashing solution.
 Never use the scratching side of a sponge!
 Then put a little diluted vinegar on a cloth and wipes your toaster with it for extra shine for a finishing touch especially if you have a metal toaster.